IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/HardWonWisdom.md

 A Hard Fork Combinator ledger state provides enough information to determine which era it is in.
 It must also determine (ie record) when that era and every preceding era started.
 Trivially, this also determines when all the _preceding_ eras ended (ie when the successor started).
-The ledger state _might_ also determine when the ledger state's own era will end.
-Thus, every ledger state determines the start time of `N` eras and the end time of the preceding `N-1` eras (note: there's one more start time than end times), where the ledger state inhabits either the `N-1`th or the `N`th era.
+Thus, every ledger state determines the start time of `N` eras and the end time of the preceding `N-1` eras (note: there's one more start time than end times) for some `N`.
-Subsequent ledger states may have greater `N`s, but the invariant remains true.
 Every `N` will be at least 1, at most the length of the sequence of eras the code supports, and subsequent ledger states on a chain cannot have a lesser `N`.
+For the real Cardano chain, it's possible the ledger state itself inhabits either either the `N-1`th or the `N`th era, since it it _might_ also determine when its own era will end.
+However, beyond the concrete case of Cardano, it's possible that a ledger state could already know when eras after its own will end.

 ### Aside: Warning